Course Descriptions

 Islam in Blackamerica: From Slavery to Hip-Hop

-Instructor: Dr. Sherman Jackson, Dr. Rudolph Ware
+Instructors: Dr. Sherman Jackson & Dr. Rudolph Ware

 Global Islamic Movements and Ideologies